 When George Lucas introduced ‘droids’ as robots designed to tend to their master’s needs back in 1977 (Star Wars – A New Hope) we took it for what it was; a sci-fi movie.

 However, forty years later (2013) when Google acquired eight robotics companies, we knew that sci-fi was about to get real.

 Three years later and the androids are amongst us, close to the point where the “uncanny valley” effect will be remembered as a poppycock of the early days in the history of the humanoids.

-End of 2020, droid caregivers will help you at home while outside the sanitation droids armed with sonars, cameras, motion detectors and heat sensors, will keep the cities clean and safe and before you get too ‘uncanny’ with the Honda Asimo droid or the Petman from Boston Dynamics, better check at your local supermarket for the new helper in town.
+Oh, before you get too ‘uncanny’ with Honda’s Asimo droid or the Petman from Boston Dynamics, better check at your local supermarket for the latest helper in town.